metrorailings/OwlBlog/content/posts/week-6-circa-picks.md

 their defense can suppress the likes of Ryan Tannehill and Derrick Henry.

 **Tennessee covers if**
-they repeat the same strategy that was so resoundingly successful for them last year against this Buffalo squad
+they repeat the same defensive strategy that was so resoundingly successful for them last year against this Buffalo squad.
+It seemed to be a strategy primarily built on limiting the deep pass
 \- AND -
 Buffalo comes out flat after an emotional win against a Kansas City team that stomped them in the playoffs last year
 \- AND -